Cooper-Thomas1/OblivionaireOnline/phase2/phase-two-report.md

 - **Thread safety handling**
   We assume that thread safety is managed by the caller or higher-level components.
 Our functions do not modify shared global state, so internal thread-safety mechanisms would be unnecessary and potentially over-engineered for our low-level implementations.
-  `account_t` itself is not necessarily global or shared, but rather how instances of it are accessed (e.g., in `alternate_main.~~~~c`).
+  `account_t` itself is not necessarily global or shared, but rather how instances of it are accessed (e.g., in `alternate_main.c`).
 Thus, our team in implementing phase 2 are not responsible for thread safety, rather the callers.

 ### DIFFICULTIES WE ENCOUNTERED

 Our group faced the following issues when completing phase 2 on this project (and how we addressed them):

 - Ambiguity around thread safety
+- Ambiguity in the project specs
 - Choosing field lengths and NULL-terminators
 - Proper use of stub functions (e.g., logging, DB)
 - Balancing "reasonable assumptions" vs "project specs"
 - Issues over version control robustness (i.e., pull requests reviewed by everyone doesn't really work)
 - Commenting and code clarity
+- Not using banned functions

 ## FUNCTION DESIGN CHOICES